delta3d/delta3d/delta3d/readme.txt

       Overwrite any files with the ones from the patch.

    3. Follow instructions for the patch with its readme.
+      Which should go something like this...

    4. Open a cmd shell.

    5. Run:
       C:\Program Files\Microsoft Visual Studio .NET 2003
       \Common7\Tools\vsvars32.bat

+   6. Set your QTDIR environment variable to point to your Qt directory.

+   7. Set QMAKESPEC to %QTDIR%\mkspecs\win32-msvc.net.

-   6. Run qconfigure.
+   8. Run qconfigure.

-   7. After many many hours, it should be all compiled up and happy.
+   9. After many many hours, it should be all compiled up and happy.
       Qt is now built with MSVC!